 AIG Enhanced Public Housing Contents Insurance (For HDB only) | AIG Homes Complete Insurance | AIG Home Advantage Package | MSIG Enhanced HomePlus | Singlife Home Lite | FWD Home Insurance | TIQ Home Insurance | Sompo HomeBliss | HL Assurance Home Protect360 | Great Eastern HomeGR8 Plus

-Buying and selling residential property in Singapore (especially if we’re talking about owning multiple properties) means having to deal with paying tax — buyer’s stamp duty (BSD), seller’s stamp duty (SSD) and additional buyer’s stamp duty (ABSD) to be exact.
+Buying and selling residential property in Singapore (especially if we’re talking about owning multiple properties) means having to deal with property stamp duty — buyer’s stamp duty (BSD), seller’s stamp duty (SSD) and additional buyer’s stamp duty (ABSD) to be exact.

 If you’re wondering why there are more costs involved with buying property, it could all boil down to the introduction of property cooling measures designed to quell demand and limit the rise of buying-and-selling – also known as flipping properties to make a profit.

-As you could already guess from the headline, the stamp rate depends on who you are in the property transaction.
+As you may have guessed, the stamp duty payable depends on who you are in the property transaction.
 Here we’ll take a closer look at the different acronyms that permeate our real estate transactions and how much these taxes can potentially add up to.

 Buyer’s Stamp Duty (BSD)

-There’s no other way around it — when you’re buying a property in Singapore, BSD will be levied on your purchase.
-The rate is dependent on the purchase price or market value of the property, whichever is higher.
+There’s no other way around it — when you’re buying a property or land in Singapore, BSD will be levied on your purchase.
+The BSD rate depends on the purchase price or market value of the property, whichever is higher.